 - Set A Writing Schedule

 Every writer is different, but they all actually need to write.
 The only way to ensure that you get this done is to make writing a habit.
 Schedule at least six hours to work on your book each week.
 This can either involve six one hour sessions, three two hour sessions, or two three hour sessions.
 Whatever you go with, you should ensure that they are the same length and days each week.
-You may not have the time to write, in which case, you will need to make time.
+You may not have the time to write, in which case, you will need to make time but remember that down time is also important.

 - Establish Your Writing Space